fieldtrip/website/tutorial/natmeg/preprocessing.md

 ## Visualization

 Since we have a dataset that contains both MEG and EEG data, we will browse through the dataset looking at different channel subsets at a time.
 We will first look at the MEG data.
 As you know, the Elekta/Neuromag MEG data has two types of channels; magnetometers and planar gradiometers, we will look at them separately as well.
-If you are not familiar yet with the difference between different MEG sensor designs, take a look at http://www.youtube.com/watch?v=CPj4jJACeIs&t=5m58s
+If you are not familiar yet with the difference between different MEG sensor designs, take a look [here in this video](http://www.youtube.com/watch?v=CPj4jJACeIs&t=5m58s).

 The MEG dataset that we use in this tutorial is available as   [oddball1_mc_downsampled.fif](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/natmeg/oddball1_mc_downsampled.fif) from our ftp server.